metrorailings/OwlBlog/content/posts/week-6-insights.md

 One wonders how much of a role the humidity played on the Packers morale.

 One also wonders whether Aaron Rodgers can operate well in negative game script or whether he's truly developed a rapport with anybody that's not Davonte Adams or Robert Tonyan.
 I can't forget that the Packers organization did absolutely nothing to augment the receiving weapons around Rodgers, instead opting to spend a first-round draft pick on a new quarterback.

+***

+## Falcons @ Vikings

+Julio Jones bailed the Falcons out on a long third down.

+AJ Terrell finally playing well, it seems.

+***

+## Rams @ 49ers

+Nothing but screens, runs, and jet sweeps on the first drive for the 49ers.
+I really hope the Rams defense adjusts, but it worries me to see them give way so easily.

+Rams offensive game plan relies on Goff passing the ball with touch.
+I am worried.